MinuiLee/MinuiLee.github.io/pages/about.md

 # **About Me**

 Hello.
-I'm Minui Lee and I am a software engineer.<br>
+I'm Minui Lee and currently a junior at Digipen institute of technology.<br>
-Thanks for visiting :}

 <div class="row">
 {% include about/skills.html title="Programming Languages" source=site.data.programming-skills %}